MicrosoftDocs/fabric-docs/docs/data-factory/cicd-data-pipelines.md

 Deployment pipelines automate the entire process of building, testing, and deploying code.
 This automation reduces the risk of human error, speeds up the development process, and ensures code changes are consistently and reliably delivered to production.

-## Get started with Git integration for Data Factory data pipelines
+## Get started with Git integration for Data Factory pipelines

-Take the following steps to set up Git integration for your data pipelines in Data Factory:
+Take the following steps to set up Git integration for your pipelines in Data Factory:

 ### Prerequisites for Git integration